anyuz/anyuzhangpuzzle/README.md

 ```
 flaskapp_1  | * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```
 Bad gateway error is a proxy error and flaskapp should be serviced through port 5001 instead of 5000.
+There are python files running in flaskapp container.
+After checking all of them, I found in app.py:

+	if __name__ == '__main__':
+    		app.run(host='0.0.0.0')

 Changing `app.py` and I get the correct index.html page.
 After entering one test entry and click submit, the browser redirects me to success page with `[]` as output.
 After the second entry, it returns `[,]`.
 Nothing is printed out.
 Checking the `app.py`,
 ```
 @app.route("/success")
 def success():